Today it is time for the Theragun Pro review! We finally got our hands on Theragun’s top gun – the powerful Theragun Pro G5, or 5th generation.

-We were excited and a bit overwhelmed by the thrill of having this top of the shelf device.
-It’s probably the same feeling teenagers get when they lay their hands on a new PS5.
-You’d think as experts we wouldn’t be carried away by such thrills but we have to admit, we felt something!
+We were excited and a bit overwhelmed by the thrill of having this top-of-the-shelf device.
+Teenagers probably get the same feeling when they lay their hands on a new PS5.
+You’d think, as experts, such thrills wouldn’t carry us away, but we have to admit, we felt something!

-But that aside, let’s get down to it and look at the Theragun G4 Pro review.
+But that aside, let’s get down to it and look at the Theragun Pro massage gun.

 - Theragun Pro By Therabody